Link your local to GitHub account via SSH

 If you’ve already commited, you have to force the update:

-Remove a “dirty” commit, like a large or private file
+Remove a “dirty” commit containg a large or private file

 Install bfg